 Young Australian Mines Limited is the ultimate parent entity of the Group.
-The ultimate Australian parent of Young Australian Mines Limited is Hanlong Mining Investment Pty Ltd, which was incorporated in Australia and owns 53.8% of Young Australian Mines Limited.
-The ultimate parent of Hanlong Mining Investment Pty Ltd is Sichuan Hanlong Group, a private company incorporated in China.
+The ultimate Australian parent of Young Australian Mines Limited is Hanlong Mining Investment Pty Ltd, which was incorporated in Australia and owns 53.15% of Young Australian Mines Limited.
+The ultimate parent of Hanlong Mining Investment Pty Ltd is Sichuan Development (Holding) Co., Ltd, a private company incorporated in China and controlled by the Sichuan Provincial State Owned Assets Supervision and Administration Commission.